-An anesthetic injection into the painful sinus tarsi will confirm the diagnosis by relieving pain and allowing normal function.
-An MRI scan my indicate excessive fluid in the sinus tarsi canal.
+An MRI scan may indicate excessive fluid in the sinus tarsi canal.

 Treatment of sinus tarsi syndrome

-A doctor may prescribe NSAID's or non steroidal anti inflammatory drugs such as ibuprofen (dont take if you have asthma).
+- A doctor may prescribe NSAIDs or nonsteroidal anti-inflammatory drugs such as ibuprofen (don’t take it if you have asthma).
 Electrotherapy such as ultrasound may help reduce inflammation and swelling caused by sinus tarsi syndrome.

 - Mobilization of the subtalar joint is an important part of treatment and rehabilitation.
 A professional therapist or trainer should be able to help with ankle mobilizations for sinus tarsi syndrome.